 - Institute chairs now serve as departmental chairs in the medical school, furthering opportunities for basic science faculty and clinical faculty to work together to create a learning environment that produces physicians shaped in the Geisinger mold of care for the whole person.

 - 2018: The Abigail Geisinger Scholars Program, an innovative approach to growing the primary care and psychiatry physician pipeline, is announced.
-The program accepts up to 45 students per class who incur no tuition debt and receive a monthly stipend in exchange for a promise to work as a Geisinger physician upon completion of residency.
+The program accepts up to 45 students per class, helping them attend medical school with no tuition debt and a monthly stipend in exchange for a promise to work as a Geisinger physician after residency.